mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 typically use a short-belt feed system, with pre-prepared lengths of belt carried in reusable container/guides which can be 'chained' almost indefinitely if space allows.
-Ammunition is typically pre-fragmented high- explosive dual-purpose, with reasonable penetration characteristics and a modest burst effect.
+Ammunition is typically pre-fragmented high-explosive dual-purpose, with reasonable penetration characteristics and a modest burst effect.
 Canister ammunition is sometimes available for infantry defence or foliage clearance.
-The AC-40 is very much a jack-of- all-trades and is superseded in most roles by weapons specifically tailored to the circumstances, but offering good all-round capability at an affordable price.
+The AC-40 is very much a jack-of-all-trades and is superseded in most roles by weapons specifically tailored to the circumstances, but offering good all-round capability at an affordable price.